 - Do you think you have seen a painting by William Kent, currently unpublished?

 The Norwich School of Painters was a group of artists working in the early nineteenth-century, based in Norwich and painting scenes from around the Norwich area, including the Norfolk coastline, scenery and architecture.
-The two best known painters of the group were John Sell Cotman and John Crome and other artists included Joseph Stannard and James Stark.
+The two best known painters of the group were John Sell Cotman and John Crome and other artists included George Vincent, Joseph and Alfred Stannard and James Stark.
 Many others were on the periphery of the group.
-They were highly influenced by the Dutch seventeenth-century landscapists, which set them apart from the Suffolk painters who were so heavily influenced by Constable.
+They were highly influenced by Gainsborough and the Dutch seventeenth-century landscapists, which set them apart from the Suffolk painters who followed Constable.
 They were the best known group of artists in the UK outside of London at the time but have fallen into relative obscurity.

-Due to our location in Norfolk, at KSH & CO we see many paintings by Norfolk artists and are beginning to build a broader picture of who was involved with the Norwich School, based on technical and art historical evidence.
+Due to our location in Norfolk, at KSH Conservation Ltd we see many paintings by Norfolk artists and are beginning to build a broader picture of who was involved with the Norwich School, based on technical and art historical evidence.
 Norwich Castle Museum have many wonderful examples of Norwich School paintings and in 2011 held an exhibition and produced the fascinating book A Vision of England: Paintings of the Norwich School.
+We are also interested in the framers Thirtle and Boswell used so often by the Norwich School painters.

 - Do you have a painting by a member of the Norwich School?